 One of the most unique ways to get out on the water in Auckland is a two-hour adventure onboard a former America’s Cup yacht sailing out of Auckland’s Viaduct Harbour.
 Best of all, guests have the opportunity to participate in the thrills of sailing in a proper racing yacht.
 Take the helm, grinders, or lines as the boat races along the Waitemata Harbor, in the same waters that hosted America’s Cup races in 2000, 2003, and soon in 2021.

 Best of all, no sailing experience is required to participate, and if you don’t want to participate, simply sit back and enjoy the journey as the yachts sail past the city landscape.
-Check pricing or read the reviews, then join an America’s Cup Sailing Tour in Auckland
+Check for discounts to join an America’s Cup Sailing Tour in Auckland

 Local yacht club racing